Everything you need to know about logo families

 01 Versatility

-One of the benefits of expanding out your visual brand into a full logo family is versatility.
+One of the benefits of expanding out your logo into a full logo family is versatility.
 By creating sub marks that support your primary logo, you can begin to use your brand in places that weren’t easy before.

 When considering variations for your logos, you should think about where they are most often used.
 Every brand is unique and the logo family should reflect that.